TReMu: Towards Neuro-Symbolic Temporal Reasoning for LLM-Agents with Memory in Multi-Session Dialogues: Experiments

 \subsection{Execution Failure Study}

-We observe that LLMs occasionally generate Python code with syntax errors, such as typos or mismatched brackets.
-To delve into this, we measure the percentage of generated code that fails to execute and, during inference, we regenerate the code when such errors occur.
+We also measure the percentage of generated code that fails to execute and, during inference, we regenerate the code when such errors occur.
 The results, shown in Figure \ref{fig:failure}, indicate that the percentages of execution failure are generally low across all three LLMs, demonstrating the reliability of our Python-based symbolic reasoning approach.
 As expected, GPT-4o exhibits the lowest rate of execution failure, while GPT-3.5-Turbo has the highest, corresponding to the overall performance differences we demonstrate above in temporal reasoning among these models.
 This likely reflects the inherent performance gap between the LLMs.